Nathaniyell/Nathaniyell/README.md

 ## 👋 Introduction

 Hi there!
-I'm a detail-driven Frontend Engineer passionate about crafting user-centric web applications that elevate brand visibility.
+I'm a detail-driven Software Developer passionate about crafting user-centric web applications that elevate brand visibility.
 I specialize in:
 - Translating concepts into impactful digital solutions
 - Utilizing cutting-edge technologies like **React**, **Vue**, **Next.js**, **Nuxt.js**, **TypeScript**, **TailwindCSS**, and more

-With a commitment to delivering exceptional work and exceeding expectations, I’m excited to collaborate on projects that push the boundaries of frontend development.
+With a commitment to delivering exceptional work and exceeding expectations, I’m excited to collaborate on projects that push the boundaries of software development.

 Let’s connect and build remarkable web experiences together! 🚀